Seatis/my-teaching-materials/workshop/java-interfaces/instruments/Instruments.md

 `StingedInstrument`has 3 descendants, namely:-
 - Electric Guitar (6 strings, "Twang")
-- Electric BassGuitar (4 strings, "Duum-duum-duum")
+- Bass Guitar (4 strings, "Duum-duum-duum")
 - Violin (4 strings, "Screech")

 The Workshop should be invoked by an App Class which is placed outer than the package:-